Eurydia/notes-on-clean-programming-language/src/contents/index.md

 ---

-## Chapter II: Built-In Types
+## Built-In Types

 Certain types like integers, Booleans, characters, real numbers, lists, tuples and arrays are frequently used that they have been predefined for reasons of efficiency and convenience.

-### 2.1 Primitive Types
+### Primitive Types

-#### 2.1.1 Integers
+#### Integers

 **Type annotation**: $\textbf{Int}$